 KEY MESSAGES

-- Seasonal influenza activity in Riverside County was Moderate - A notable increase was observed in ED visits, hospitalizations, lab test positivity, and wastewater levels
+- Seasonal influenza activity in Riverside County increased from moderate to high. - Notable increases were observed in ED visits, new hospital admissions, and test positivity. - Influenza A levels in wastewater increased and were at moderate levels.

 EMERGENCY DEPARTMENT SYNDROMIC SURVEILLANCE